jutzone/TestImagesDownloading/README.md

 # TestImagesDownloading

-Async loading of images with 4 modes:
+Asynchronous loading of images with 4 modes:
 1. AllAtOnce: waiting for all images to be loaded, then shows them together
 2. ShowWhenReady: waiting each image separately and showing it when ready
 3. OneByOne: